 The Chief Executive Board

-The Executive Board is comprised of twelve Year 13 students who have been elected by their fellow peers.
+The Executive Board is comprised of fourteen Year 13 students who have been elected by their fellow peers.
 One boy and one girl are then selected from the board members to become the Chief Executives.
 The main aim of the Executive Board is to create a link between school leadership and the student community.
 Students from Year 12 are also selected to help support the sub-committees: Charity, Curriculum Support, Extra Curricular, Social and Student Welfare.

 The charity committee endeavours to provide help to outside organisations by raising money within the Sixth Form and Academy at large.
 Fundraising activities include: cake sales, car washes, non-uniform days and sports fixtures.
 This year, the focus of the committee is to help smaller charities within our community.
 Already this year we have raised over £700 for The Cameron Grant Memorial Trust, which aims to banish the stigma surrounding mental health, specifically depression and suicide.